reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

 Embeds for clients are more restricted than pubic pages in how they should be organized in the `pages/` directory.

-Embed components must be added to the `pages/embeds/` directory under a folder named with a valid locale code -- e.g., `en`, `es`, `de`, etc. -- and can be no levels deeper than that.
+Embed components must be added to the `pages/embeds/` directory under a folder named with a valid locale code -- e.g., `en`, `es`, `de`, etc. -- and a folder for the embed name. **They can be no levels deeper than that.**

 So embeds like...